raycoding/klime/README.md

-## Web Crawler for Association of Classical and Chistian Schools
+## Web Crawler for Association of Classical and Christian Schools

 ### This is a simple Ruby script to crawl the School information state-wise
 - Source http://www.accsedu.org/members--by-state/member-schools